jazzminewang/personalsite/content/post/progress.md

 #### Visions of the future
 As Diane Coyle noted in [her response](https://www.project-syndicate.org/commentary/economic-progress-academic-research-puzzle-by-diane-coyle-2019-08) to the original article on Progress Studies, "the debate about progress therefore raises profound political and philosophical questions about the kind of societies we want."
-Much of the current discussion about progress falls into ‘instrumental rationality’ - the 'how'; if progress does indeed have a telos [final goal] it would be utopia.
-Teleological rationality could help coalesce workstreams and direct research agendas.
-Reading different visions of the future might also make us aware of gaps in our imagination and make available routes for progress that were previously invisible.
+Much of the current discussion about progress falls into ‘instrumental rationality’ - the 'how'; does/should progress does have a telos?.

 ##### Resources:
 * Manifestos for the Internet Age - [github repo with all manifestos](https://github.com/greyscalepress/manifestos/tree/master/content/manifestos)